Cycplus L7 Review: The Best Radar for the Money?

 • The app can’t replace a bike computer by showing cars

-I first used the L7 with Hammerhead Karoo 3.
-Then I also paired my Garmin Varia RTL515 with Garmin Edge 1050 to do side-by-side comparisons.
-L7 has a 20m longer detection distance but the same detection speed, so in theory, it should detect cars faster.
-And it really did, by about 1s.
-Later, I also tested the L7 with Garmin Edge 840 because I noticed a strange behavior of Karoo 3 with radars, but more on this later.
+Initially, I used the L7 with the Hammerhead Karoo 3, but after the issues we’ll discuss later, I paired it with the iGPSport BSC300.
+I then also paired the Garmin Varia RTL515 with the Garmin Edge 840 for side-by-side comparison.
+The L7 has 20m longer detection distance, but the same detection speed, so in theory it should detect cars faster.
+And on the clear sections, it did.
+It detected vehicles about a second faster.

 The L7 also performed pretty well in detecting multiple cars at once.
 It was able to track them well, especially in bends when multiple cars were driving behind me.
 I tried to replicate this by pointing the radar at a highway, but due to high speeds, it was often not able to track the cars.